3583Bytes/UnitySlim/README.md

 Usage: UnitySlim [filepath] [limiter]

 *filepath* : Path to the Editor.log file created by Unity at build time.
-*limiter* : Number of assets to display sorted by size desc
+*limiter* : Number of assets to display sorted by size desc.